Volleyball Positions Explained: All 6 Roles, Zones & Rotations

 The Most Important Thing I Learned

-During my college career, I played mostly as an outside hitter, but I rotated through other positions in practice.
-That experience made me a better outside hitter because I understood what the setter needed, what the middle blocker was doing, and where the libero expected the ball to go.
+During my college career I played mostly as an outside hitter, but I rotated through other positions in practice.
+That experience made me a better outside hitter because I understood what the setter needed from my first pass, what the middle blocker was doing on the approach, and where the libero expected the ball to land on a contested dig.
+Pick a primary position that matches your strengths, but learn all six roles.
+The players who truly dominate their position are the ones who understand the entire game.

 FAQs